Theater - Musical Theater (BFA)

 About the Brind School

-The Brind School is tailored for those who want to head to Broadway and those who are intent on challenging the status quo.
-Our faculty includes numerous instructors, the majority of whom are current theater professionals.
-Additionally, alumni regularly return to UArts as educators and hold central positions in Philadelphia’s theater culture, extending your creative community far beyond campus.
+The Brind School is tailored for those who want to achieve and excel in performance and stagecraft.
+The Brind School’s faculty includes 60 instructors, the majority of which are current theater professionals.
+Alumni regularly return to UArts as educators and hold central positions in Philadelphia’s theater culture, creating a powerful home base for extending students’ creative community far beyond campus.

 Venues, Learning and Practice Spaces